 Patriotic Adding and Subtracting Mats Prep Work

-I love activities that require minimal prep work, and the Patriotic Adding and Subtracting Mats are one of those!
-You can add a few extra steps to make the activity last longer or add additional skills.
+I love activities that require minimal prep work, and the Patriotic Adding and Subtracting Mats are such an activity!
+All you have to do is:

 How to Use Patriotic Adding and Subtracting Mats

-To begin, place the mat on the table in front of the students.
-You’ll use the mat for both the subtraction and addition pieces.
+To begin, place the mat on the table in front of your student.
+You’ll use the mat for both the subtraction and addition activities.
+Next, give your child all of the addition picture cards, and have him count the objects.

-After placing all the picture cards down, it is time to move onto expressions.
+After placing all the picture cards on, it is time to move onto numerical expressions.
 Have your little one find the expressions that match the pictures.
-For example, the expression 5 + 4 would need a picture that has five of one picture (watermelons) and four of another picture (corn).
+For example, the expression 5 + 4 would need a picture that has five of one object (watermelons) and four of another (corn).

 Afterward, you can go back through each square and see if they can remember what each expression equals.
 You might say, “Do you remember what 5 + 4 equals?”